You may know someone who lost a home to foreclosure, but you might not know all the ins and outs of the process.

 After the notice of default arrives after 90 days past due, the time it takes to complete the foreclosure will vary by state.
 In some states, it can be a matter of months.
 In others, much longer.

-In jurisdictions where each step of the process requires court approval (judicial foreclosures), court backlogs can delay foreclosure for years.
+In jurisdictions where each step of the process requires court approval (judicial foreclosures), court backlogs can delay the foreclosure processes for years.

 Why Do Foreclosures Happen?